bosch-buderus-wp/emsesp-mcp-server/README.md

 ## 👓 Outlook

 - More entities
-- Tools to set room temperature, start desinfection, enable PV surplus, ...
+- Tools to set room temperature, start desinfection, enable PV surplus, adapt dhw settings, ...
-- Prompts to draw heat curve, etc.
+- Resources providing more context on the topic

 ## 📄 License